Technicman69/origins-mcdoc/README.md

 - Action types
 - Condition types

+## Problems:
+- power type "origins:multiple" shouldn't be a subpower.
+- subpowers of a "origins:multiple" power type are not registered as a power resource.

 ## Future:
 - specify which power types don't have condition fields
 - Alias fields